 Welcome to our home

-Fourteen years ago next week Hubby and I, and our then seven year old son moved from the hectic hustle and bustle of city life in the busy East of England to a tranquil rural setting in the Heart of Wales.
+Fiftteen years ago Hubby and I, and our then seven year old son moved from the hectic hustle and bustle of city life in the busy East of England to this tranquil rural setting in the Heart of Wales.
 In fact we about as in the middle of Wales as you can get, in the smallest town in the UK, Llanwrtyd Wells in Powys.

 There was light over that horizon.
 For hubby the time BLW (Before Llanwrtyd Wells) was never ending commutes; road rage; and stressful, unsatisfying work environment.
 It was unhealthy, unforgiving, and it was slowly breaking him.